 Prepare a medical interfile cover page to the USCIS Service Center address stated on your I-485 application receipt notice.
 Below is sample text you can use on the cover page to send to USCIS:

-Prepare this letter and send along with your I-485 receipt notice and medical records.
+Prepare this cover letter and send with a copy of your I-485 receipt notice and medical records packet.

 Will I get notice that USCIS has received my interfiling request?

 No, USCIS generally does not send receipts or any type of notice that is has received your medical records.

 I sent my medical records to USCIS via interfiling, but now I’ve received an RFE asking for the medical records.
 What do I do?

 You should get your immigration medical exam re-done and respond to the RFE with the new, sealed medical packet.